axibase/atsd/rule-engine/derived.md

 <!-- markdownlint-enable MD032 -->
 :::warning timestamp Value
-If **Check on Exit** is turned on, some status change events are caused by oldest commands being removed from the window.
-In such cases the `timestamp` field contains the time of the existing command, rounded to seconds.
+If the **Check on Exit** setting is turned on, some status change events are caused by oldest commands being removed from the window.
+In such cases the `timestamp` field contains the time of the **exiting** command, rounded to seconds.
 :::
 <!-- markdownlint-disable MD032 -->